Terms and conditions

 6.1.1.
-The Company shall supply the Services to the Client materially in accordance with the Service Agreement (and any specification referred to in it).
+The Company shall supply the Services to the Client materially in accordance with the Service Agreement (and any specification provided in writing by the Company referred to in it).

 6.1.3.
 The Company warrants to the Client that: (a) the Services will be provided using reasonable care and skill; (b) where the Company has agreed a Service Level, it shall use reasonable endeavours to ensure the standard of performance meets or exceeds the Service Levels specified in the relevant Service Agreement; and (c) where the parties have not agreed a Service Level, the Company will use reasonable endeavours to provide Services at a level that meet or exceed generally accepted industry standards.

 6.1.4.
 Where the Company has agreed a Service Level in respect of a Service, where the standard of performance falls below the Service Level, subject to the provisions of the relevant Service Agreement the Client may be entitled to Service Credits as specified within the corresponding Service Agreement.
 Where Service Credits are available to the Client in respect of any failure to meet Service Levels or in respect of any Service failure, these shall the Client’s sole and exclusive remedy in respect thereof.